 BATTISTERO DI SAN GIOVANNI

 The Baptistery of San Giovanni is opposite the Cathedral and is the oldest monument in the square.
-It is dedicated to San Giovanni Battista, patron saint of Florence 👼.
+It is dedicated to San Giovanni Battista, the patron saint of Florence 👼.
 Its octagonal plan symbolizes “the eighth day“, out of our seven-day time, namely Baptism.
 This majestic sacred building welcomed the crowd of Florentines who received baptism, but only on two set dates a year.

-The external appearance of the Baptistery characterized by the coating on slabs of white Carrara and green marble from Prato and on this were inserted the three magnificent bronze doors by Andrea Pisano and Lorenzo Ghiberti and the groups in bronze and marble that illustrate the biblical stories of the baptized.
+The external appearance of the Baptistery is characterized by the coating on slabs of white Carrara and green marble from Prato and on this were inserted the three magnificent bronze doors by Andrea Pisano and Lorenzo Ghiberti and the groups in bronze and marble that illustrate the biblical stories of the baptized.